Hot Air Balloons

 During my silent writing hour with the A Writing Room group this morning, I wrote about what I called the hot air balloon years of my childhood.

-My dad went on a couple hot air balloon rides during this time.
-The first one happened when I was quite young, probably about five, and he went with my grandpa DeLisle.
-I remember being a little frightened during the time when they were up in the air.
-We followed them around in the car, either my grandma or my mom driving- and actually, I think my memory also holds that my aunt and uncle may have been with us as well.
+My dad’s first hot air balloon ride happened when I was quite young, probably about five.
+He and my maternal grandfather went together.
+We followed them around in the car, either my grandma or my mom driving, an anomaly right there, for my dad was usually the one who drove our car.
+I believe my aunt and uncle may have been with us as well.

-We knew where they would be landing, and so eventually we drove there, parking in an impromptu patch of grass where other cars had gathered.
-There was a field and a hill, which kids were running up and tumbling down, kicking up gnats and dandelion fluff.
-I think I joined in, while also keeping an eye to the sky as I rolled.
+We knew where they would be landing, and so eventually we drove there and parked along a bumpy patch of grass where other cars had gathered.
+There was a field and a hill.
+Kids ran up the hill and tumbled down, kicking up gnats and dandelion fluff.
+I joined in, keeping an eye to the sky as I rolled.
 And finally there they were, the balloons, cresting over the treetops and lowering down to the ground.
-Only they came in too hard, and the basket hit the ground and tipped onto its side, which I guess happens with hot air balloon landings.
-I think my grandpa injured his side slightly when they fell.
+Only they came in too hard, and the basket hit the ground and tipped onto its side.
+A rocky landing, but they were back.

 There is a picture of my dad holding me after this balloon ride.
 The photograph is dark, taken without the flash, and the sky is dimmed.
 It is almost nighttime, .
-My grandpa stands next to us in his wine-colored wind breaker that I remember him wearing so often in the spring and summer.
-His hair is a bit of a mess and he has his hand on my back.
+My grandpa stands next to us in his wine-colored wind breaker that he wore so often in the spring and summer.
+His hair is windblown and he has his hand on my back.
 He is smiling.
 You can see the exhilaration on both of their faces, having completed this ride.
-I look happy as well, looking more closely at my small face, I see relief.
+I look happy as well, though, looking more closely at my small face, I also see relief.